rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ----------------------------------------------------------------

-I highly recommend [SSH Mastery](https://mwl.io/nonfiction/tools#ssh) by Michael Lucas.
-It’s available at [SSH Mastery](https://mwlucas.gumroad.com/l/CngLH) or [Amazon](https://www.amazon.com/).
+I highly recommend buying a copy of [SSH Mastery](https://mwl.io/nonfiction/tools#ssh) by Michael Lucas.
+It’s available at [SSH Mastery](https://mwlucas.gumroad.com/l/CngLH) or [Amazon](https://www.amazon.com/) as an ebook for about $10.

 When I switched to Linux my only experience with SSH was Putty.
 Basically just opening putty, putting in an ip address and connecting.
 I knew that Putty had a separate program, puttygen, to create ssh keys and other functionality but I really just used it to do a simple ssh connection.
+There is so much more to SSH and Michael explains all of it in SSH Mastery.

-There is so much more to SSH and Michael explains all of it.
 For a network engineer the biggest benefit of Ubuntu is that you have an SSH client and server that can be used from the terminal without installing proprietary software.
 It gets updated automatically when Ubuntu is updated.

 As I moved more and more to NetDevOps and started working with Linux servers in the cloud I started to appreciate the benefits of having an ssh client and server integrated with the operating system.